ngimb64/Kloud-Kraken/README.md

 # Kloud Kraken

+**NOTE:** This project is still a work in progress but at least 90-95% finished so expect it to be completed around late summer or early fall 2025

 > A cloud based hash cracking beast that supports distributed workloads among multiple EC2 instances utilizing a built-in TLS protected file transfer service that supports multiple transfers per node simultaneously

 ![alt text](https://github.com/ngimb64/Kloud-Kraken/blob/main/images/KloudKrakenTextLogo.jpeg?raw=true)